Garten zum Wohnen – 1st. Prize IBA´27

 The overall nature-based design informs the positioning, orientation, and shape of the buildings.

-The ensemble is anchored by two building addresses, located at its head on Stauferstraße and its foot on Sörenbachweg.
-Entrances along Stauferstraße highlight the site’s connection to the urban fabric while seamlessly opening into an expansive green space that extends outward in all directions, offering sweeping views of the surrounding landscape.
-On the northern slope of the valley, a terraced transition gently links the development to the natural greenery with its rural context.
-A recessed section of the façade creates a welcoming public space that interacts with the adjacent green promenade.
-Access to the residential units is provided via a walkway that leads directly to the central building cores of the two structures—East and West.
-All apartments are reached through these cores, which feature external safety stairwells designed to eliminate the need for additional technical infrastructure or designated fire access areas.
+The ensemble is defined by two primary addresses—one at its head on Stauferstraße, the other at its foot on Sörenbachweg.
+Entrances along Stauferstraße emphasize the site’s integration with the urban fabric, while opening seamlessly into a generous green space that unfolds in all directions, offering panoramic views of the surrounding landscape.
+On the northern valley slope, a series of terraces creates a gentle transition into the rural context and its natural vegetation.
+A recessed façade element forms a welcoming public space that engages directly with the adjacent green promenade.
+Residential access is organized via a walkway leading to the central building cores of the two volumes—East and West.
+All apartments are accessed through these cores, which incorporate external safety stairwells, eliminating the need for additional technical infrastructure or dedicated fire access zones.
+The entire garden space is public, barrier-free, and unsealed.

 Elevation South

-The development includes a mix of commercial spaces, residential units, a shared community room, and a variety of garden types.
-At the heart of the west wing, within the arcade-style ensemble, lies the community room—open on three sides and directly connected to the expansive green promenade.
-A covered outdoor area in front of the building creates a sheltered gathering space, while the slope opposite offers informal seating.
-All apartments, except those with ground-level gardens, are fully barrier-free.
-Additionally, every unit meets accessibility and inclusion standards.
+The development includes a mix of commercial spaces, residential units, a shared community space, and a variety of garden types.
+At the heart of the ensemble lies the community space—open on three sides and seamlessly connected to the expansive green promenade.
+A covered outdoor area in front of the building offers a sheltered spot for gatherings, while the gently sloping terrain opposite provides informal seating.
+All apartments—except those with private ground-level gardens—are fully barrier-free, and every unit meets current standards for accessibility and inclusion.